harvard-acc/ALADDIN/README.md

 3. LLVM 3.4.0 and Clang 3.4.0 64-bit.
 Notice that LLVM is not backward compatible.
 We recommend users to use the exact versions for LLVM and Clang.

+4. zlib 1.2.8 or later.

-4. LLVM IR Trace Profiler (LLVM-Tracer)
+5. LLVM IR Trace Profiler (LLVM-Tracer)
 LLVM-Tracer is an LLVM compiler pass that instruments code in LLVM machine-independent IR.
 It prints out a dynamic trace of your program, which can then be taken as an input for Aladdin.